PrintersForAnts/Salad_Fork/docs/wiring.md

 Motors should have diag disabled (by jumper, or by removing the diag pin) for all axis which are not using sensorless homing.
 Failure to do so will disable that endstop.

 Motors plug in as follows:

-0: motor b
+* 0: motor b
-1: motor a
+* 1: motor a
-2: motor z (front left)
+* 2: motor z (front left)
-3: motor z (rear center)
+* 3: motor z (rear center)
-4: motor z (front right)
+* 4: motor z (front right)
-5: empty
+* 5: empty
-6: empty
+* 6: empty
-7: motor extruder
+* 7: motor extruder

+Endstops plug in as follows:
-X endstop plugs into X endstop plug (if not using sensorless) Y endstop plugs into Y endstop plug (if not using sensorless) Z endstop plugs into Z endstop plug.
+- X endstop plugs into X endstop plug (if not using sensorless)
+- Y endstop plugs into Y endstop plug (if not using sensorless)
+- Z endstop plugs into Z endstop plug.
-Klicky plugs into Z probe plug
+- Klicky plugs into Z probe plug